Blockchain is evolving past cryptocurrencies into a technology that may define the next decade.

 What is Blockchain Technology, Anyway?

 Blockchain technology was originally developed to process cryptocurrency transactions between two parties on a decentralized network.
 It’s this decentralized network that defines blockchain.
 There is no central server that records or stores these transactions .
-In this way, blockchain has a competitive advantage blockchain has over, say, traditional banking systems that rely on central hubs that can be compromised by hackers or other malicious players.
+In this way, blockchain has a competitive advantage over, say, traditional banking systems that rely on central hubs that can be compromised by hackers or other malicious players.

 Instead, blockchain transactions are held across thousands of computers on the network.
 There is no danger of information being stolen or retroactively changed, since there is no one central place hackers can break into.